St Michael’s Way (A Stunning Coast To Coast Walk )

 St Michael’s Mount is a distinctive small island in Mounts Bay close to the shore of Marazion near Penzance.
 It seems to float in crystal clear waters, but at low tide you can walk there along a stone causeway.
 The Mount was given to the National Trust in the 1950’s by The St Aubyn Family who still live in the castle and jointly manage the island today.

 The legends of miracles, mermaids and giants, make it a destination for tourists from far and wide.
 It’s a place full of historical treasures and stories too, from the War of The Roses to Gainsborough paintings.

 Wet, Sore Feet

 The final section of the hike was a painful end to the day.
-The tide was in.
-I had to walk 2 miles along a concrete footpath to the sound of busy traffic, wincing with every step.
-The view of St Michael’s Mount drew me along.
+The tide was in so I had to walk 2 miles along a concrete footpath to the sound of busy traffic.
+But the view of St Michael’s Mount drew me along, wincing with every step.
 I tried to distract myself by thinking about the arduous journey those early pilgrims and traders took.

 Once I’d dried out at home (and put my Peru boots in the back of the wardrobe where they belong) I knew that would be the first of many times I’d walk the St Michael’s Way.

 And, so it was.
 In comfortable shoes.